Grades and Record-Keeping

 For more information on how Gradescope can help with efficient grading, see the page Tips on Grading Efficiently.

 The bCourses Assignments tool allows students to submit their work electronically.
 Additionally, bCourses Assignments has SpeedGrader, which makes it possible for the GSI to write comments to the student within the student’s paper without downloading and re-uploading the file.
 Gradescope can also be used in a similar capacity.

 Another alternative is Google Docs.
 Students can compose their work on their bDrive and then share the final product with you, or you can make comments on a draft.
 This is a safe and secure way to exchange digital copies of assignments that also eliminates the need for downloading and uploading documents.

 The best way to avoid plagiarism is to educate students about the process of writing papers, having them submit intermediate parts of their paper before turning in a final product.
 These and other strategies are described in the Academic Misconduct and Working with Student Writing sections of this Teaching Guide.

 UC Berkeley has a campus license to use Turnitin to check the originality of students’ papers and to generate feedback to students about their integration of written sources into their papers.
-The tool is available in bCourses in the Assignments.
+The tool is available in bCourses in the Assignments section.
 GSIs should look to the faculty member in charge of their course for guidance on using Turnitin and responding to the results it produces.

 GSIs planning to use Turnitin should attend a workshop with Educational Technology Services (ETS) to learn in detail how it works, its best uses, and its limitations.
 More detailed information and the workshop schedule can be found on the Educational Technology Services website.